 9# Total casualties and map

-Of the largest army the world had seen, a total of 600.000 men, 524.000 were lost through several reasons.
-Estimations range around 200.000 dead and wounded, 100.000-120.000 captured―of which a huge number perished later while in captivity―while his right and left flanks, mostly Prussians, Austrians, and other non-French, had survived largely intact.
-They had avoided confrontation with the Russians, and would soon fight against Napoleon.
+Of the largest army the world had seen to that day, a total of 600.000 men, 524.000 were lost through several reasons.
+Estimations range around 200.000 dead and wounded, 100.000-120.000 captured, of which a huge number perished later while in captivity.
+His right and left flanks, mostly Prussians, Austrians, and other non-French, remained largely intact because they avoided confrontation with the Russians, and would soon fight against Napoleon.
 Russian casualties were similar in the numbers of dead and wounded, with unknown prisoners, and also unknown civilian casualties, but given the scorched earth policy of the Russian army and the rapacity of the French, they must have been tremendously high too.